dryanguasr/TableTennis/README.md

 ## What is the Table Tennis Physics Simulator?

 The Table Tennis Physics Simulator is an innovative and educational project that brings together the realms of science and sports.
 Our simulator allows you to dive deep into the dynamic physics governing table tennis ball trajectories.
-Experience the thrill of crafting your shots, accounting for drag, magnus force, and table friction – just like a seasoned table tennis pro!
+Experience the thrill of crafting your shots, accounting for drag, Magnus force, and table friction – just like a seasoned table tennis pro!

 ## Key Features